 Unfortunately, if your kitty actually gets her mouth on either the tree or the lights, you may need to call in the experts.
 Evergreens have oils that can cause diarrhea, vomiting, and mouth sores.
 Lights or ornaments may wind up with broken glass or other hazardous small pieces that can lead to injury.
 However, some small plastic lights are relatively harmless — if your cat swallows one whole she'll likely just pass it.

-No matter what, you want to discuss with your cat doctor, but you might be able to wait it out and keep an eye on your animal for a bit before taking any drastic measures.
+No matter what, you want to discuss with your cat doctor, but you might just keep an eye on your animal for a bit before taking any drastic measures.